-Student t-distribution arises when estimating the mean of a normally distributed population in situations where the sample size is small and population deviation is unknown.
-William Sealy Gosset developed the distribution in the beginning of XX century, who published his works under the pseudonym Student.
+Student t-distribution arises when estimating the mean of a normally distributed population in situations where the sample size is small, and population deviation is unknown.
+William Sealy Gosset developed the distribution at the beginning of the XX century, who published his works under the pseudonym Student.

 Probability density function

 Probability density function has the following form:

 where n - is degrees of freedom and - Gamma function

 Cumulative distribution function

 Cumulative distribution function can be expressed using Gamma and hypergeometric function: